TauferLab/ANACIN-X/README.md

 In particular, make sure to follow the instructions under "Shell support".
 This step will allow software installed with Spack to be loaded and unloaded as [environment modules.](https://spack.readthedocs.io/en/latest/getting_started.html#installenvironmentmodules)

 ### Conda:
 Conda is a cross-language package, dependency, and environment manager.
 We use Conda to manage the dependencies of ANACIN-X's Python code.
+We strongly recommend using the Anaconda installation of the package manager rather than the Miniconda version so that you can have Jupyter installed on your machine for data visualization.

 To install Conda, follow the instructions at: [Conda Install](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)